zzhangjii/learning-library/oci-library/qloudable/Using_Reserved_Public_IP/Reserved_Public_IP_HOL.md

 11. Click **Create**

-12. Once the instance is in Running state, click Instance name
+12. Once the instance is in Running state, Click Instance name

 13. In the instance detail page Click **Attached VNICs** and then VNIC name